 Sudan imposes 10-hour night-time curfew to curb coronavirus spread

-Sudan will impose a nationwide curfew every night starting on Tuesday, beginning at 8 pm (1800 GMT) and lasting until 6 am to help curb the spread of the coronavirus, a member of the ruling transitional council said on Monday.
+Sudan will impose a nationwide curfew starting on Tuesday beginning at 8 p.m.
+(1800 GMT) and lasting until 6 a.m. to help curb the spread of the coronavirus, a member of the ruling transitional council said on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)